zam89/LFAC/README.md

   $ sudo ./LFAC.sh
 ```
 - Wait until it finished collecting the logs
-- The compressed logs should located at `/opt/` dir named as <hostname>.tar.gz
+- The compressed logs should located at `/opt/` dir named as <'hostname'>.tar.gz

 Screenshot
 ===